 Some drinks in life are free.
-How I managed to get £30 of free drinks (you can too)
+How I managed to get £35 of free drinks (and you can too)

-Everything tastes better when it's free, so I've compiled a list of tips for you to nab a free bevvy (or two), though I’m not suggesting you do them all – be Drinkaware.
+Everything tastes better when it's free, so I've compiled a list of tips for you to nab a free bevvy or two (thirsty work), though I’m not suggesting you do them all – be Drinkaware.

 Most of these freebies involve a sign-up, which usually means opting in to marketing emails, but you can always hit ‘unsubscribe’ after you’ve bagged your freebie.

-Free drink for National Pub Fortnight (norm £3.50ish)
+Free pint for National Pub Fortnight (norm £4ish)

-From Fri 20 Jul until Sun 5 Aug, you can claim a free pint or a bottle of beer, ale or cider at 2,000ish pubs in England and Wales (find your nearest).
-Thirsty work.
+Until Sun 4 Aug, you can claim a voucher for a free pint – various beers/ciders including Foster’s, Strongbow, John Smith’s and Heineken - or a bottle of Old Mout cider, Gordon's gin & tonic, Pepsi Max or a J2O soft drink at 2,000ish pubs in England and Wales (find your nearest).

 Ember Inns free beer, gin or wine (norm £4ish)

-Ok, so not quite free but £1 for a gin and tonic or pint of ale can’t go a miss.
-Another app for you to simply download and sign up.
+Okay, so not quite free, but £1 for a Bombay Sapphire gin & tonic or pint of Nicholson's pale ale can’t go amiss.
+Another app for you to simply download and sign up to so you can grab the deal.

 What if I'd rather have a cuppa?